shaham-noorani/EarlyDays/content/posts/how-to-avoid-burnout.md

 I recently tried to deploy an older project of mine with Google Cloud.
 It's a Vue SPA with a separate Express + MySQL backend.
 Although this wasn't my first time deploying to GC App Engine, it was my first time doing so with something so complicated.
 I had also never used Docker before so I was in for a world of hurt.
 Not to say that a par-level SWE couldn't knock this out in a day or two, but at my level of experience it was a challenge and a half.

-My first approach was to lookup how to deploy my exact stack and copy all the `code blocks` on whatever tutorial popped up first on Google.
+My first approach was to lookup how to deploy my exact stack with GC and copy all of the `code snippets` on whatever tutorial popped up first on Google.
 No way this goes tits up, right?

 So obviously that didn't work.
 Having gone through about a dozen YouTube and Medium Tutorials, it was time for Plan B. This involved looking for higher quality tutorials (more recent, clearer instructions, etc. ) even if the stack wasn't exactly the same.
 But even after a dozen more tutorials, still no luck.
 At this point I was around 10 hours in and had nothing to show for it.
 Once I realized this, I gave up.